Cruising Q & A

 - No mounting hardware required aside from four strings.

-- Lightweight and easily removable (my rigid panels are easier to remove, but don't store as flat)
+- Lightweight and easily removable (my rigid panels are just as easy to remove, but don't store as flat)

-- Can be placed in direct sunlight (well, some of the time).
+- Can be relocated as needed to areas of direct sunlight at least some of the time.

-- Built-in shade resistant wiring (though this is available on some rigid panels).
+- Some use built-in shade resistant wiring (though this is also available on some rigid panels).

 - Lower profile means potentially less unsightly.
 This is subjective.
 When I see a solar panel on a boat, I see something no less beautiful than the mast that supports the sails; a perfect expression of passive-system energy harnessing from nature, which is the essence of sailing boats.